Fall 2025 Classes & Access

-We are thrilled to announce our Summer 2025 RisoLAB Continuing Education schedule!
+We are thrilled to announce our Fall 2025 RisoLAB Continuing Education and Open Lab Access schedule!
 Our classes are open to the public, and for most classes no prerequisite is required.
+Courses are anticipated to open for registration by mid August.

-Our semester begins on June 2nd and runs through August 17th.
+The RisoLAB opens for Open Lab Access and classes on Monday, September 22nd through December 17th.
 Those who have previously completed a course at the RisoLAB are eligible to sign up for Open Lab Access.

 Access all of our Visual Narrative and RisoLAB courses by following the link below: